Everyone is a reader. If you think you are not a reader, you just haven’t found your right book yet – J.K Rowling

 Have a list of the books that you intend to read.
 Have the list in a journal, pocketbook, Excel or Word document-anywhere!

 Add to the list when you get a new recommendation from friends.

-Cross out the ones that you have read!
-Seeing how many books you’ve read will motivate you to keep reading.
+Cross out or remove from the list the ones that you have read!
+Visualizing how many books you’ve read will motivate you to keep reading.

 Make It Social.